 MODX is an open-source CMS that is simpler, more versatile and more powerful than other well-known options such as WordPress and Drupal.
 If a client wants total freedom in design and user experience, this technology is the right fit.

 We reach for MODX when clients need a convenient editing interface but require flexibility and freedom on the front end website experience.
-Rather than force content into a strict taxonomy or structure, MODX allows for flexibility to create content structure in a way that makes sense to the user.
+Rather than force content into a strict taxonomy, MODX gives users the flexibility to restructure content in a way that makes sense for them.
 This also allows singular focus on pushing the limits of design and user experience, rather than being forced to cater to the limits of a framework.

-MODX has a flexible permissions system which can be used to allow different users access to different parts of a site.
+MODX has a flexible permissions system which can be used to grant different users access to different parts of a site.
 If you have multiple websites you want to manage from within one administrative interface, MODX can handle this easily.
 There are also a number of third party plugins which can be “dropped in” to provide functionality such as menu management and WYSIWYG editing.

 MODX scales horizontally and can handle a large amount of traffic, all while integrating with other content sources.
 We have built data loading systems to make third party data available to MODX.
 Leveraging this functionality allows editors to control and interact with third party data from within the same editing interface where they do their normal day to day publishing work.

 MODX is not without its shortcomings.
 Its flexibility means that it can be easy to write code that is hard to maintain.
 Content modeling is limited, making it difficult to create products that have multiple selection categories, reducing the sophistication of tasks that can be performed.
 It is also not suited for collaboration between developers or a large editorial team.
 This technology is not aimed at making it easy for non technical people to build the underlying websites, but rather requires technical expertise.
 However, once a site is built in MODX, non technical staff can easily create and edit pages of their website.